mallamsiddiq/hackers-stories/README.md

 1. unzip the db.rar file

-		unzip the db.rar file and run (skip if not zipped)
+		unzip the db.rar file (skip if not zipped), and run :

 		python  manage.py migrate

 2. Or:  (if madedata.rar or madedata.json  file exists) ( if it doesn’t skip this)

-		Unzip the madedata.rar to have madedata.json then run: (skip if not zipped)
+		Unzip the madedata.rar to have madedata.json (skip if not zipped), then run:

 		python  manage.py migrate